madetech/learn/core-skills/react/README.md

 The candidate can describe:

 - Situations where React would be beneficial
-- What a React component is
+- What React components are
 - The difference between a functional and class component
 - What component props are
 - What component state is